sapegin/washingcode-book/manuscript/110_Other_techniques.md

 expect(getByRole('img').src).toBe('http://localhost:3000/images/covers/taco-recipes.jpg')
 -->

 We can search either by a folder name (`/images/covers`) and find this component or by a filename (`washing-code`) and find all usages of this component.

-I call such identifiers _greppable_, meaning we can search for them and find all places in the code where they are used.
-The name comes from the `grep` Unix command that finds a substring in a file.
+Such identifiers are _greppable_, meaning we can search for them and find all places in the code where they are used.

-I> This idea is also known as _the grep test_ and is greatly described in [Jamie Wong’s article with the same title](https://jamie-wong.com/2013/07/12/grep-test/).

 We can also create a map using types: